 Every time a Canadian news agency publishes reports on crimes involving blacks or Aboriginals, after about two hours they have to close the comment threads.
 Some news organizations have simply stopped allowing comments on these stories.
 Why would that be, one wonders?
 Here’s a hint, it’s not because their servers are overwhelmed by shows of support from sympathetic trolls.

-Let us not forget, our Prime Minister did try his hand at bigotry in the last election.
+However, this does not add up to a country without a racism problem.
+We cannot forget, our Prime Minister did try his hand at bigotry in the last election.
 He knew that would play with a large segment of Canadian society, just like he knew his snitch line for “barbaric cultural practices” (code for “living like a Muslim” ) would be a hit with the same segment.
 Thankfully, it was not a large enough segment – just.
 During that same election, the campaign signs of candidates with Muslim-sounding names were defaced in one of the WASPiest communities in Southern Ontario.

 More recently, a leadership candidate in the same party of the ousted Prime Minister posited a solution to appease what she accepts at face value are rational fears of would-be immigrants.
 Smart folks aren’t supposed to be inclined to this sort of rhetoric, but she is a medical doctor.
 The intelligence required of her profession makes her race-baiting a little more difficult to dismiss.
 When uttered from a person of her stature the air of legitimacy is cast upon what is clearly a racist idea, and bigotry becomes normalized.